Frequently Asked Questions

 Yes, all Thunder Pups Farms puppies and dogs are sold with AKC Limited Registration.
 Limited Registration allows the owner to participate in AKC events.
 Limited Registration means the dog is not a breeding dog, and should not be bred.
 If you breed a dog with limited registration, your puppies will not be registered dogs.

-If a breeder wishes to purchase a Thunder Pup Cavalier for breeding purposes, please understand that we come from a rescue background and generally do not plan to sell Full Registration and grant breeding rights to our dogs.
-If you have a compelling case for wanting to breed to disucss, you can reach out and we are happy to discuss your program with you.
+If a breeder wishes to purchase a Thunder Pup Cavalier for breeding purposes, we consider this on a case by case basis.
+If you have a compelling case for wanting to breed, you can reach out and we are happy to discuss your program with you.
 We also offer full stud services for breeders.